finos/symphony-wdk/docs/reference.md

 ### get-connections

-Get one or multiple connections statuses
+Get one or multiple connections statuses.

 Key | Type | Required |
 ------------ | -------| --- |